torchlight-api/engine/README.md

 * Invalid JSON input for block options will throw an instance of `Torchlight\Engine\Exceptions\InvalidJsonException`.
 The API version may attempt to parse the invalid JSON or silently discard the error
 * The [reindex](#reindexing-line-numbers) annotation's range modifier behavior has [been adjusted](#reindex-differences-between-torchlight-api) to be more predictable and consistent with other modifiers
 * The `lineNumberAndDiffIndicatorRightPadding` block option applies padding more predictably
+  * When using `lineNumberAndDiffIndicatorRightPadding` and `diffIndicatorsInPlaceOfLineNumbers: false` together, the padding will be added to the _right_ of the diff indicators, instead of in-between them

 ## CSS and Theming